 DiSC is a popular employee assessment that is a good tool for understanding different styles, behaviors and perspectives of ourselves, of other people and how we respond in different situations.

-Because it helps people see the diversity of behaviors in those around them, the DiSC assessment can be a nice conversation starter and a helpful tool for people who’ve never had the opportunity to do much reflection at all.
+Because it helps people see the differences of behaviors in those around them, the DiSC assessment can be a nice conversation starter and a helpful tool for people who’ve never had the opportunity to do much reflection at all.

 The uses, purposes and outcomes are often different as well.
 In general, the lifespan and long-term impact of a DiSC implementation is limited to learning more about self, others and teams.
 Beyond that, it’s difficult to scale DiSC for bigger organizational initiatives.
-The HBDI assessment is based in the Whole Brain ® Thinking methodology, which is more than just a lens for insight about self, others and teams; it can be used for more strategic applications, such as decision-making, problem-solving, delegating, creative and strategic thinking, and many other areas.
+The HBDI® assessment is based in the Whole Brain ® Thinking methodology, which is more than just a lens for insight about self, others and teams; it can be used for more strategic applications, such as decision-making, problem-solving, delegating, creative and strategic thinking, and many other areas.

-Many organizations use Whole Brain ® Thinking and the HBDI as a foundation for changing culture because Whole Brain ® Thinking provides a framework and roadmap to create a common language.
+Many organizations use Whole Brain ® Thinking and the HBDI® as a foundation for changing culture because Whole Brain ® Thinking provides a framework and roadmap to create a common language.
 This common language can be the basis for all the important business conversations we need to tackle—not just people issues, but issues of process, profit and possibilities as well.

 In terms of application, with any assessment this can be a challenge.
 Getting people to create a new practice or behavior based on insight from any tool requires attention, focus and keeping the learning in the forefront of people’s busy days.
 But I have found it’s less challenging when you have a methodology that frames the concepts.
 Whole Brain ® Thinking gives you a language, method and framework for thinking about the world around you.
 It provides an organizing principle for understanding and addressing different kinds of interpersonal or business challenges.
-And the HBDI gives you the insight to understand yourself and others, in addition to a framework for analyzing, defining and applying shifts and changes in your thinking—and, by extension, behavior.
-For these reasons, Whole Brain ® Thinking and the HBDI are often more appealing to organizations that want to directly link the strategic work that talent management, L&D, OD or HR is doing with tangible business outcomes.
+And the HBDI® gives you the insight to understand yourself and others, in addition to a framework for analyzing, defining and applying shifts and changes in your thinking—and, by extension, behavior.

 Because DiSC is a nice entry point, you may want to use it to get a short-term, tactical implementation off the ground.
-But what if you decide to move to a more strategic initiative using Whole Brain ® Thinking and the HBDI down the road?
-Can the HBDI and DiSC coexist?
+But what if you decide to move to a more strategic initiative using Whole Brain ® Thinking and the HBDI® down the road?
+Can the HBDI® and DiSC coexist?

 Absolutely, but there are a few things to keep in mind:

-- Understand that the HBDI is a different type of assessment, and it measures thinking preferences as opposed to the behavioral style that DiSC measures.
+- Understand that the HBDI® is a different type of assessment, and it measures thinking preferences as opposed to the behavioral style that DiSC measures.

 - Be aware that there could be some confusion if you use them together because both models use colors as identifiers (e.g., the color blue means different things).